2022/23 | Conestoga College

 Unsafe practices may result in withdrawal of the student from the clinical setting prior to the end of the course.

-The Faculty and the Practice Application Specialists are committed to provide students with clinical experiences that enhance learning as well as to ensure the safety of patients in the clinical setting.
-The program is designed so that students are equipped with optimal theoretical and practical knowledge in order to provide safe care to patients.
+The Faculty and the Practice Application Specialists are committed to provide students with clinical experiences that enhance learning as well as to ensure the safety of patients/clients in the clinical setting.
+The program is designed so that students are equipped with optimal theoretical and practical knowledge in order to provide safe care to patients/clients.
 Students who are deemed by their clinical educator/team member as not meeting safety and/or clinical outcomes may be removed from the clinical area.
-To facilitate student success, a student may be eligible for remediation, with the goal of returning to the clinical setting and completing the course.
+To facilitate student success, a student will be given a Referral to Lab for assistance with the goal of returning to the clinical setting and completing the course.
 While this process is meant to support student success, it does not guarantee a pass in the course.

 Requisite Skills and Abilities to Attend Professional Practice Placements

 College of Nurses of Ontario.
-(2012) Requisite Skills and abilites for nursing practice in Ontario.
+(2012) Requisite Skills and abilities for nursing practice in Ontario.
 Toronto, Ontario: College of Nurses of Ontario, p.1-3.

 Campus Clinical is considered clinical practice.
 Attendance is mandatory.
 Campus Clinical involves experiential activities designed to strengthen skills and develop clinical judgment.
 A variety of events ranging from case-based scenarios to simulated clinical environments challenge the student to critically think and problem solve which enhances understanding of concepts and improves confidence.